simifalaye/dotfiles/README.md

 Terminal Applications
 ---------------------

-A big part of my Development life is spent on the Terminal, so having a good set of tools there is essential.
+Most of my time is spent on the Terminal, so having a good set of tools there is essential.

 ### Shell configuration